snap-stanford/snap-python/doc/source/reference/composite.rst

      .. describe:: IsAutoSize()

-        Returns whether it is auto-size?
+        Returns whether it is auto-size, meaning the hash table can be resized.

      .. describe:: GetMxKeyIds()